radical-cybertools/radical.entk/doc/examples/replicaexchange/replica_exchange_local.rst

 Synchronous Replica Exchange Example with 'local' Exchange
 ********************************************************************

-This example shows how to use the Ensemble Toolkit ``ReplicaExchange`` pattern.
+This example shows how to use the Ensemble Toolkit ``ReplicaExchange`` pattern with artificial workload.
 Demonstrated RE simulation involves 16 replicas and performs a total of 3 synchronous simulation cycles.
-Here exchange step is performed locally, which corresponds to ``static_pattern_1`` execution plugin.
+In this example exchange step is performed locally.
 Firstly, for each replica is generated dummy ``md_input_x_y.md`` input file.
 Each of these files contains 500 randomly generated numbers.
 As MD kernel in this example is used ``misc.ccount`` kernel which counts the number of occurrences of all characters in a given file.
-As input file for this kernel is supplied previously generated ``md_input_x_y.md`` file. ``misc.ccount`` kernel produces ``md_input_x_y.out`` file, which is transferred to current working directory.
+As input file for this kernel is supplied previously generated ``md_input_x_y.md`` file. ``misc.ccount`` kernel produces ``md_input_x_y.out`` file, which is transferred back to localhost.
 Dummy replica parameter named ``parameter`` is exchanged during the exchange step.
-Exchanges of ``parameter`` do not affect next simulation cycle.
-Replica to perform an exchange with is chosen randomly.
+Exchanges of ``parameter`` have no effect on the next simulation cycle.
+A pair of replica for exchange is chosen randomly.

 .. figure:: ../../images/replica_exchange_pattern.*